YuxingLi-uow/WAAM-score-evaluation-system/README.md

 # WAAM-score-evaluation-system
-A score system used to extract current and voltage signals features in WAAM process, and then use segmented function to evaluate score and provide information indicating the existence of defects.
+A score system is used to extract current and voltage signals features in WAAM process, and then a segmented function is designed to evaluate welding score and provide information which indicating the existence of defects.